Best Blue Light Glasses for Kids: Top 5 Tested & Reviewed

 Cons

 If you have slightly older kids and want to spend less than a fast-food meal on eye protection, this two-pack hits the mark at $8.99.
 They stretch the age range up to 11 years old, accommodating wider facial structures.
 These glasses cost $8.99 for a package of two and target both boys and girls spanning ages 3 through 11.
-They utilize standard non-prescription blue light blocking protective lenses.
+They feature standard non-prescription blue light blocking protective lenses.

 In our physical fit tests, the wider frames definitely accommodate a 10-year-old’s head much better than the toddler versions, measuring 125mm across the temples.
 However, the hard plastic arms lack grip.
 If your kid looks down at a tablet on their lap, the glasses routinely slide right off their nose.
 We recorded a 45% blue light block rate at the 410nm wavelength.
 Because they lack a protective carrying case, our test pairs developed micro-scratches after just three days of riding unprotected in a middle school backpack.